 Ah, yes, the book.

 The last three chapters are strange.
 I really wondered what Nick was on about.
-And as for the last chapter and postscript, I wondered if he was on – either drunk or stoned – when he wrote these (and not sure whether or not I want some).
-Using Crocodile Dundee and the Adventures of Barry McKenzie as opposites to balance his argument upon was a brave move (in terms of ‘going out on a limb’, I mean).
-The idea that one can use two Australian films, one over forty years old, and another twenty years, to ground a discussion of contemporary Australian identity (to his eye, Paul Hogan the ocker is more true to our identity than the dilettante Barrys Crocker and ), and to progress an argument for Australian exceptionalism, is drawing a bow so long that either the bow or the string will break!
-And to paint virtuoso violinist Richard Tognetti as the proletarian heir to Hoges and the Shearers or yore is, well, wierd man!
+And as for the last chapter and postscript, I wondered what he was on – either drunk or stoned – when he wrote these (and not sure whether or not I want some).
+Using Crocodile Dundee and the Adventures of Barry McKenzie as opposites to balance his argument upon was a brave move (in terms of ‘going out on a limb’, I mean, in the vein of Sir Humphrey Appleby’s “a courageous decision, prime minister”).
+The idea that one can use two Australian films, one over forty years old, and another twenty years, to ground a discussion of contemporary Australian identity (to his eye, Paul Hogan the ocker is more true to our identity than the dilettante Barrys Crocker), and to progress an argument for Australian exceptionalism, is drawing a bow so long that either the bow or the string will break!
+And to paint virtuoso violinist Richard Tognetti as the proletarian heir to Hoges and the Shearers of yore is, well, wierd man!

 ‘The Lucky Culture’, as I noted above, sold fairly well for a book of its calibre.
 Tony Abbotts’s ‘Battlelines’ sold several times more with some twenty thousand copies, and Peter Costello’s memories, upwards of forty thousand.
 Sales of News Ltd journalist Nikki Savva’s voyeuristic ‘The Road to Ruin’ have exceeded both, demonstrating as much as anything that down under, we view politics as a blood sport that is both entertaining and exasperating.
 The reigning champion of publications political is John Howard’s ‘Lazarus Rising’, which has sold upwards of 115,000.
 Back in 2013, Nick Cater was expected to pen a sequel.
 At the time of writing, none appears to be forthcoming.